Meet the new staff in nursery!

 "Excellent learning and child-centred teaching.
 Friendly staff and a very happy child."

 This term in Nursery...

 Nursery is currently CLOSED due to Coronavirus (COVID-19).

 We are supporting parents and children via our online community on Tapestry.

 In Nursery we plan activities in response to children's interests and regularly meet with parents to talk about what they like doing at home.
 Our plans are very fluid - responding to children's immediate enthusiasms e.g. snails, puddles, something they have found on the way to nursery and can involve impromptu visits to the local shops if the children decide they want to make a cake today and we need to buy the ingredients!

 Please see the attached document for more information about how we plan 'in the moment'.

-We email a weekly newsletter to keep you up to date with what we've been doing in nursery, to give ideas of how you can support your child's learning at home and to tell you about upcoming events.
+We email a regular newsletter to keep you up to date with what we've been doing in nursery, to give ideas of how you can support your child's learning at home and to tell you about upcoming events.
 If you are not receiving these emails regularly, please contact the office tel: 01223 568834